 Ever had a "gut feeling" about something?
 It turns out, the connection between our gut and our brain might be stronger than we think.

-In this Student Insights interview, one our 10653NAT Diploma of Positive Psychology and Wellbeing Byron Bay graduates explains how the course helped her make significant positive change within her school.
+In this Student Insights interview, one of our 10653NAT Diploma of Positive Psychology and Wellbeing Sydney graduates explains how the course helped her develop an award-winning wellbeing programme for her organisation.

 Far from ‘happyology’, positive psychology is a rich study of what makes life worth living in all its complexity, and goes hand in hand with traditional mental health interventions.